juliangut/generator-barephp/README.md

 * PHPUnit testing environment already set up and integrated into Grunt
 * QA utilities (Linting, PHPCS, PHPMD, PHPCPD, Climb, Security-checker) configured and integrated into Grunt
 * Basic annotated kickoff code (with tests)
-* Basic documentation structure in Markdown
+* Initial documentation structure in Markdown
 * License selection

 > And many, many more to come